datr-tech/leith/README.md

-# Leith
+# ts.gen

-> A TypeScript CLI for generating Typesript projects
+> A TypeScript CLI for generating Typescript projects

 ## BEWARE: Currently in development